 - The second search result has PA 13 and DA 10

-The search results show that despite there are other authority sites for this keyword, there are at least 2 search results that are from low authority sites.
+The search results show that despite there being other authority sites for this keyword, there are at least 2 search results that are from low authority sites.

 In short, when you are doing a competitive analysis a keyword is worth your efforts if: